Hammer is an app for DJI drone pilots that automates a number of different commercial drone flights for quick and precise data collection.

 Steps to Create

-- Tap on the add(+) button in the right side panel.
+- Tap on the add(+) button in the top right corner.

-- Draw a line to mark the building edge/facade to be inspected.
+- Draw a shape over the area to be inspected.

-5. Once you are happy with the line that marks the building edge, click OK on the right panel.
+4. Once you are happy with the shape, click OK on the right panel.
+This will generate a dotted grid for inspection in the drawn shape.

 Steps to Configure